A list is a collection of items that are stored together as a group. It provides a way to keep a set of related items together.

 Now we will use the loop to do something useful.
 We will add up the numbers in the list

 numbers = [11, 24, 50, 3] total = 0 for n in numbers: total = total + n print(total)

 In this code we use the variable total to store a running total of the values in the list:

 - First we set

 totalto zero before the list starts.

 - On each pass through the loop, we add

 - When the loop ends, we print out the result.

 This is just an example.
-If you really needed to add up all the elements in a list, Python has a function called
+Python has a function called